 - Warranty – There is a 10 year warranty on the Casper Wave.

 - Shipping – Casper will ship the Wave to the USA and Canada for free and it will arrive in a box.

 Do you weight 250lbs or more?
 Consider one of my favorite best mattress for heavy sleepers.

 Size and Pricing Information

 Planning on buying a Casper Wave?
-Be sure to use the code SLEEPWELL50 to take $50 off your order!
+Click here for $50 off the Casper Wave!
 Prices below are before any available discounts.

 |Twin||39” x 75” x 11.5”||63 lbs||$1,000|